 Why you should stop eating too much salt

 Salt is an essential food ingredient that improves food taste.
 However, too much salt can be bad for health.
-It will help to know the effects of salt on the body.
+It will be helpful to know the effects of salt on the body.

-Salt is good for health as the body needs sodium to carry out some functions.
+Salt is good for health as the body needs sodium to perform some functions.
 For instance, the body needs sodium for muscle contraction and relaxation, nerve impulses conduction and maintenance of water and mineral balance.
 However, sodium is only required in a small amount to carry out these functions.

 According to the National Health Service, UK adults should not eat more than 6g (1 teaspoon) of salt per day.
 This contains about 2.4g of sodium.
 Also, children aged 1-3 years should not eat more than 2g of salt daily.